Raising queen honey bees

 Keep a record of the day the cells were grafted and the day the queens are due to emerge.

 This may be done by a system of marks on hives, bars and frames, and recorded in a notebook.
 A queen emerges 16 days after the egg was laid, or 13 days after the egg hatches into a larva.
 If a larva 24 hours old is grafted, a young queen will emerge 12 days later.
-If cells are left too long in the cell-building colony and one of the young queens emerges, she will destroy all the other cells.
+If cells are left too long in the cell-building colony and a young queen emerges — she will destroy all the other cells.

 Transport and distributing the cells

-For transport, several bars of cells may be placed into the one cell-carrying hive.
-This hive may simply be a hive used for cell building or a nucleus box moderately filled with bees from a cell builder hive, but without a queen.
-The cell-carrying hive must not be crowded with too many bees as this may cause the cells to overheat.
+When transporting, several bars of cells may be placed into the one cell-carrying hive.
+This hive may simply be a hive used for cell building or a nucleus box moderately filled with bees from a cell builder hive — but without a queen.
+The cell-carrying hive must not be crowded with too many bees as this can cause the cells to overheat.

 Cells should be put out as soon as possible after the nucleus colonies are set up in the mating yard.
 If too much time is allowed to elapse, the nuclei will commence building cells of their own.
 It is essential to destroy all these cells before inserting the raised cells into the nuclei.
 In addition, the adult bees may also become discontented and inclined to drift.
 In hot weather, wait until the cool of the evening before distributing the cells.